This flounder is pan-seared and served with a butter, lemon, and parsley sauce. It’s a very quick and tasty French classic.

 - Pat the fish into the mixture on both sides.

-- Heat a large pan on med-high heat and once hot, add olive oil.
+- Heat a large pan on med-high heat and once hot, add ghee.
 Swirl pan to coat bottom.

-- Once oil is hot (a little bit of smoke starts to rise from the pan; happens quickly) add in the fish, two at a time or just enough not to crowd the fish.
+- Once ghee is hot add in the fish, two at a time or just enough not to crowd the fish.

 - Don’t move the fish around and just let cook for 1 minute.
 Flip the fish and cook for another minute.
 If your fish is thicker you’ll have to adjust the cook time accordingly.